 Recommended credit score

-Both cards come with credit for Global Entry or TSA PreCheck, but they don’t specify that the purchase has to be for anyone in particular.
-With that in mind, you could use one credit for yourself and the other for a partner or spouse.
+Additionally, both cards have airport lounge access, but you could lean on the access offered with the Amex Platinum for Centurion Lounge entry and Delta Sky Club entry (when you fly with Delta).
+Both cards also come with credits for Global Entry or TSA PreCheck (up to $100), but they don’t specify that the purchase has to be for anyone in particular.
+With that in mind, you could use one card’s credit for yourself and the other card’s credit for a partner or spouse.

-From there, you could use each card to rack up the most points in specific categories.
-But with the new rewards rates Chase updated on the Sapphire Reserve in August, you could use the Chase Sapphire Reserve for all dining and miscellaneous travel purchases to earn 3X points, plus 10X on hotel stays and rental cars in addition to 5X on airfare when booked through Ultimate Rewards.
+From there, you could use each card to rack up the most points in their respective categories.
+You could use the Chase Sapphire Reserve for dining and miscellaneous travel purchases to earn 3X points, plus earn 10X on hotel stays and rental cars and 5X on airfare when booked through Chase Ultimate Rewards.

 The bottom line

-Which of these valuable rewards credit cards will leave you better off?
-That all depends on where you spend the most money each month and which selection of airline and hotel partners makes the most sense for your regular travel plans.
-With that in mind, the Chase Sapphire Reserve’s updated rewards rates and benefits outstrip the Amex Platinum.
-Still, you should conduct some basic research to see which of these cards might work better for your needs, and don’t forget to compare these to other top credit card offers that might work even better.
+With all of that in mind, the Chase Sapphire Reserve’s rewards rates and benefits outstrip the Amex Platinum.
+Still, you should conduct some basic research to see which of these cards might work better for your individual needs, and don’t forget to compare these cards to other top rewards cards, along with other Chase cards and Amex cards.